094459/newsletter-oss-projects/README.md

 [bedrock-access-gateway](https://aws-oss.beachgeek.co.uk/3us) provides an OpenAI-compatible RESTful APIs for Amazon Bedrock.
 Amazon Bedrock offers a wide range of foundation models (such as Claude 3 Opus/Sonnet/Haiku, Llama 2/3, Mistral/Mixtral, etc.) and a broad set of capabilities for you to build generative AI applications.
 Check the Amazon Bedrock landing page for additional information.
 Sometimes, you might have applications developed using OpenAI APIs or SDKs, and you want to experiment with Amazon Bedrock without modifying your codebase.
 Or you may simply wish to evaluate the capabilities of these foundation models in tools like AutoGen etc. Well, this repository allows you to access Amazon Bedrock models seamlessly through OpenAI APIs and SDKs, enabling you to test these models without code changes.(#196)

+**bedrock-embed-web**

+[bedrock-embed-web](https://aws-oss.beachgeek.co.uk/43i) is a new project from my colleague Olivier Leplus that makes it easier than ever to embed Amazon Bedrock foundation models within a chat interface in your web applications. (#203)

 **bedrock-genai-workshop**

 [bedrock-genai-workshop](https://aws-oss.beachgeek.co.uk/3lt) if you are looking to get hands on with generative AI, then check out this workshop that is aimed at developers and solution builders, introduces how to leverage foundation models (FMs) through Amazon Bedrock.
 Amazon Bedrock is a fully managed service that provides access to FMs from third-party providers and Amazon; available via an API.
 With Bedrock, you can choose from a variety of models to find the one that’s best suited for your use case.
 Within this series of labs, you'll explore some of the most common usage patterns, and Labs include: 1/ Text Generation, 2/ Text Summarization, 3/ Questions Answering, 4/ Chatbot , and 5/ Agent (#186)

+**bedrock-litellm**

+[bedrock-litellm](https://aws-oss.beachgeek.co.uk/43m) is an awesome project that provides a way of proxying requests in the OpenAI format, so that they will work with Amazon Bedrock.
+OpenAI is often one of the default options for integrating various generative AI tools and libraries, and now you have a way of being able to point those to use foundational models managed by Amazon Bedrock.
+It uses [litellm](https://www.litellm.ai/) to do this, and is deployed in a Kubernetes cluster.(#203)

 **bedrock-multi-tenant-saas**

 [bedrock-multi-tenant-saas](https://aws-oss.beachgeek.co.uk/3jx) In this repository, we show you how to build an internal SaaS service to access foundation models with Amazon Bedrock in a multi-tenant architecture.
 An internal software as a service (SaaS) for foundation models can address governance requirements while providing a simple and consistent interface for the end users. (#184)

-**bedrust**

-[bedrust](https://aws-oss.beachgeek.co.uk/3n1) is a demo repo from my colleague Darko Mesaros that shows you how you can use Amazon Bedrock in your Rust code, and allows you to currently choose between Claude V2, Llama2 70B, and Cohere Command.(#188)

 **bedrock-vscode-playground**

 [bedrock-vscode-playground](https://aws-oss.beachgeek.co.uk/3nb) is a Visual Studio Code (VS Code) extension which allows developers to easily explore and experiment with large language models (LLMs) available in Amazon Bedrock.
 Check out the README for details of what you can do with it and how you can configure it to work with your specific setup.(#188)

+**bedrust**

+[bedrust](https://aws-oss.beachgeek.co.uk/3n1) is a demo repo from my colleague Darko Mesaros that shows you how you can use Amazon Bedrock in your Rust code, and allows you to currently choose between Claude V2, Llama2 70B, and Cohere Command.(#188)

+**build-an-agentic-llm-assistant**

+[build-an-agentic-llm-assistant](https://aws-oss.beachgeek.co.uk/43e) this repo provides code that you can follow along as part of the "Build an agentic LLM assistant on AWS" workshop.
+This hands-on workshop, aimed at developers and solution builders, trains you on how to build a real-life serverless LLM application using foundation models (FMs) through Amazon Bedrock and advanced design patterns such as: Reason and Act (ReAct) Agent, text-to-SQL, and Retrieval Augemented Generation (RAG).
+It complements the Amazon Bedrock Workshop by helping you transition from practicing standalone design patterns in notebooks to building an end-to-end llm serverless application.
+Check out the README for additional links to the workshop text, as well as more details on how this repo works.(#203)

 **building-reactjs-gen-ai-apps-with-amazon-bedrock-javascript-sdk**